FFProjects0/Catbox-Litterbox-Uploader/README.md

-# Catbox-Litterbox-Uploader
+# Catbox/Litterbox Uploader
 ![Untitled28_20250502065721](https://github.com/user-attachments/assets/8f3ba71b-84f8-4865-9823-26133a88ccf5)

-I DON'T OWN CATBOX.MOE AND MADE THIS BECAUSE I WAS BORED
+> [!IMPORTANT]

-I honestly don't know why i made this because you can just access the website (catbox.moe) and it does the same thing but whatever, onto the description.
+> I DON'T OWN CATBOX.MOE AND MADE THIS BECAUSE I WAS BORED

-What this actually does:
+# Features:
 - Allows direct file upload from your computer to catbox.moe
 - Also has litterbox built in alongside with catbox (temporary file storage)
 - It's literally just the website but a program lmao.